 GIVING BACK TO THE COMMUNITY:

 The Old Pecan Street Association supports the Austin community by donating festival proceeds to several local nonprofit groups and municipal-aid organizations each year, often forming partnerships to further charitable efforts.
 Beneficiaries have included Mobiles Loaves & Fishes, the East Austin Conservancy, Austin Boxer Rescue, the Health Alliance for Austin Musicians, Austin Community Foundation, Cancer Connection, Habitat for Humanity, Bowie High School Lacrosse, Interfaith Action of Central Texas, the Knights of Columbus, Austin Police and Fire departments, Texas Green Network, the University of Texas, Austin Parks and Recreation (including the Carver Museum & Cultural Center and the Mexican American Cultural Center), Austin Blues Society, the Central Presbyterian Church, the Climate Reality Project and many others.

-The Pecan Street Festival takes place in the Sixth Street Historic District between Brazos Street and Interstate 35 in the heart of Austin’s business and live entertainment district — the very stretch that earned the city’s designation as the Live Music Capital of the World.
+The Pecan Street Festival takes place in the Sixth Street Historic District between Brazos Street and Interstate 35 in the heart of Austin’s business and live entertainment district — the very stretch that contributed the city’s designation as the Live Music Capital of the World.
 Lined with many of Austin’s oldest and most storied structures, some of which date from the 1800s, Sixth Street is populated with entertainment venues, art galleries, cafes, restaurants and retailers.
 The area is listed on the National Register of Historic Places.